edilsonjustiniano/kalah/README.md

 The game is over as soon as one of the sides run out of stones.
 The player who still has stones in his/her pits keeps them and puts them in his/hers Kalah.
 The winner of the game is the player who has the most stones in his Kalah.

-This repository contains a application to simulate the 6 stone kalah game.

-It is being developed using Java 8, Spring Boot, Spring Mongo Data, Lombok and gradle.

 ## Solution

 To implement the game according its rule, it was created a Spring Boot RESTfull API. using the following the following technologies: